mariisaschmidt/CCE-reconstruction/README.md

 ## Citation
 This code belongs to the following paper and should be cited as the same:

-Accepted at 27th International Conference on Text, Speech and Dialogue in Brno, Czech Republic, September 9-13, 2024

-M. Schmidt, K. Harbusch and D. Memmesheimer (2024). *Automatic Ellipsis Reconstruction in Coordinated German Sentences based on Text-To-Text Transfer Transformers*.
+Schmidt, M., Harbusch, K., Memmesheimer, D. (2024).
+Automatic Ellipsis Reconstruction in Coordinated German Sentences Based on Text-to-Text Transfer Transformers.
+In: Nöth, E., Horák, A., Sojka, P. (eds) Text, Speech, and Dialogue.
+TSD 2024.
+Lecture Notes in Computer Science(), vol 15048.
+Springer, Cham. https://doi.org/10.1007/978-3-031-70563-2_14